by Chris Woodford. Last updated: November 9, 2015.

 What is two-factor authentication?

 In the real world of bricks-and-mortar, banks try to secure their valuables by putting them in vaults that have multiple security devices.
 A safe might need two different sets of keys to open it, for example, with each one held by a different, senior member of staff.
 Or it might have a timelock that means it opens only between certain hours of the day, whether you have the right keys or not.
 The online equivalent of this is called multi-factor authentication (MFA) and it means you have to pass distinctly different types of security check to get access to a computer system.
 In theory, just as you could have a bank vault secured by any number of keys and other security devices, so you could have an online bank or shopping website secured by lots of different security checks.
 In practice, most online systems that use this extra security currently require you to sign in with a username and password and satisfy one extra security check as well.
-Since two separate checks are involved instead of the normal one, this is often called two-factor authentication (2FA or TFA).
+Since two separate checks are involved instead of the normal one, this is often called two-factor authentication (2FA or TFA) or two-step verification.

 What is a one-time password?